MichalStrzelczyk/api-template/README.md

 ---

-####FIELDS
+#### FIELDS

 The collection endpoints return only entity ids as a default.
-If you want to have more properties, you should define the fields array.
+If you want to have more entity data, you should define the `fields` array with entity property names.

 An example configuration in a json route file:
 ```json